Yahtzee Variant Games

 Standard Yahtzee was first mass-produced in 1956 and quickly went on to become the best-selling dice game in history.
 As a result of this commercial success, the game’s modern corporate overlords sought ways to expand Yahtzee’s reach even further.
 Rapid advancements in computer technology allowed the game to move into the digital era where it proliferated on gaming consoles, personal computers, and smartphones.
 The ability to play Yahtzee online is one of the greatest successes stories of a tabletop game making the digital jump.
 But even before the electronic revolution made it possible to put Yahtzee in everyone’s pocket, the game had been branching out in new ways.

 Prior to the official release of the very first derivative game, Triple Yahtzee in 1972, deviation from standard Yahtzee rules only occurred in the unregulated underground board game scene.
 While none of these house rules made their way into an officially licensed Yahtzee product, many of them remain popular today.
 But the E.S.
-Lowe Company did eventually come to realize the potential of tapping into the variant rules craze and launched a covert R&D operation in the early 1960s with the goal of producing a viable Yahtzee variant game prototype.
+Lowe Company did eventually come to realize the potential of tapping into the variant rules craze and launched a covert R&D operation in the early 1960s with the goal of producing a viable Yahtzee variation game prototype.
 After millions of dollars of research and development, it turned out that you can just multiply your scores by three.

-- Printable Triple Yahtzee Score Sheet
+- Triple Yahtzee

 In 1974, two years after Triple Yahtzee entered the world, the next variant game was released under new corporate owner Milton Bradley: Challenge Yahtzee.
 The new management took an enthusiastic approach toward further variation and launched a huge marketing campaign to promote their product.
 Jack Klugman and Tony Randall, stars of the hit TV show, The Odd Couple, were hired for advertisements.
 Challenge Yahtzee is still the only Yahtzee game to have had an official celebrity endorsement.